aws/aws-cdk-go/awscdk/awsappsync/README.md

 AppSync automatically create a log group with the name `/aws/appsync/apis/<graphql_api_id>` upon deployment with log data set to never expire.
 If you want to set a different expiration period, use the `logConfig.retention` property.

+Also you can choose the log level by setting the `logConfig.fieldLogLevel` property.

+For more information, see [CloudWatch logs](https://docs.aws.amazon.com/en_us/appsync/latest/devguide/monitoring.html#cwl).

 To obtain the GraphQL API's log group as a `logs.ILogGroup` use the `logGroup` property of the `GraphqlApi` construct.